Michaelpalacce/HomeLab/README.md

 - After that, login to the Ubuntu Server and run `lsusb`.
 Get the ID of your SSD ( make sure it's the SSD, it will be named accordingly )
 - `sudo nano /etc/modprobe.d/blacklist.conf` and add a new directive `blacklist uas` somewhere in the file
 - `echo options usb-storage quirks={{ID_OF_YOUR_SSD}}:u | sudo tee /etc/modprobe.d/ssd_quirks.conf`
-- `sudo update-initramfs -u` wait for operation to finish and you should be save to plug in the SSD all the way and boot.
+- `sudo update-initramfs -u` wait for operation to finish and you should be safe to plug in the SSD all the way and boot.
 - This should be all :) Pi will now boot from SSD

 # Preparing the OS